DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 #### [GitHub pages](https://pages.github.com/).

 These are a way of hosting webpages directly from GitHub repositories.
+All that is required is a repository set to be publicly visible.

 #### [Jekyll](https://jekyllrb.com/)